JohnCoene/packer/docs/references/include_action_check.md

 ## Description

-Adds a Github Action to the package that will bundle the JavaScript for production on commit.
+Adds a Github Action to the package that will ensure JavaScript files have been bundled for production.

 ## Usage